Lexer747/Haskell-Fractals/Lecture/notes.md

 It also has fill specified by the Hex code and the outline is 5 pixel thick and is coloured by the rgb value.

-Finally the full svg for this square would be as such:
+Finally the full SVG for this square would be as such:

 ``` svg
 <svg height="100" width="100" xmlns="http://www.w3.org/2000/svg">